Course navigation

 1

-Click the Code tab, then choose Local → Select folder
+Click Code, then Local → Select folder

 2